-- The premises and environment met the needs of people who used the service and were accessible. - There was a spacious communal area with a dining area.
+- The premises and environment met the needs of people who used the service and were accessible. - There was a spacious communal area with a dining table.
 There was a garden if people wanted to go outside.
 People's rooms were decorated according to their preferences.
+A person proudly showed us their room, which had been decorated for the upcoming festivities.

-A relative told us, "In terms of what [person] wants to do, they do ask for consent." - The premises was surrounded by both commercial and housing properties, close to good transport links and many other local amenities.
+• The premises was surrounded by both commercial and housing properties, close to good transport links and many other local amenities.